Most Popular Toys by Year: 70s, 80s & 90s

 Explore 80s Toys90s Toys

-Game Boy, TMNT, Barbie, Talkboy, Power Rangers, Batman, and the final Gen X-adjacent toy years before the aisle tilts younger.
+Game Boy, TMNT, Barbie, Talkboy, Power Rangers, Beanie Babies, Tickle Me Elmo, Tamagotchi, Furby, Pokémon, and the final Gen X-adjacent toy years before the aisle tilts younger.

 Browse Toys by Year

-Every available toys countdown post is pulled in automatically here and grouped by decade for easier browsing.
+Every available toy countdown post is pulled in automatically here and grouped by decade, so this index only shows real published links.

 70s Toys

-Analog-era classics, Barbie, Hot Wheels, Lite-Brite, Lincoln Logs, Atari energy, and the toy shelf that shaped early Gen X childhood.
+Analog-era classics, Barbie, Hot Wheels, Lite-Brite, Lincoln Logs, Atari energy, Star Wars figures, and the toy shelf that shaped early Gen X childhood.

 80s Toys